ArulPrakassam/React-Task-Management-Dashboard/README.md

 ## Features

-- Add, Edit, Delete Tasks
+- Add, Edit, Delete Tasks.
-- Filtering by status, priority, due date and input search
+- Filtering by status, priority, due date and input search.
+- Using local storage to storage our data.
+First time we get data from data.js file and after it will be stored in local storage and if we modify (add or edit or delete ) then only local storage will affect.
+- Displaying the tasks based upon high priority.

 ## Tech Stack